 Physiography, or the "study of nature," is taught by illustrated lectures during the first term of the Senior year.
-The subjects considered are: The origin of the earth, and its relation to other worlds; the distribution of land and water; the direction and extent of mountain chains and of ocean currents; the influences which determine the climate of any locality; the systematic distribution of main and his relation to the animate and inanimate worlds around him.
-Anthropology is taught as a distinct part of the term's work; for this a text book used.
+The subjects considered are: The origin of the earth, and its relation to other worlds; the distribution of land and water; the direction and extent of mountain chains and of ocean currents; the influences which determine the climate of any locality; the systematic distribution of animals and plants; and especially the biological position of man, and his relation to the animate and inanimate worlds around him.
+Anthropology is taught as a distinct part of the term's work; for this a text book is used.